ExtrieveTechnologies/QuickCapture_Android/README.md

 [Click here for V2 documentation and samples](https://github.com/ExtrieveTechnologies/QuickCapture_Android/tree/QuickCapture-V2#mobile-document-scanning-sdk-android-v2)

-**V1 is deprecated by 2022.For any further updates and support, can use V2 which having no major modifications**
+**V1 deprecated by Dec.
+2022.For any further updates and support, can use V2 which having no major modifications**

 Mobile-Document-Scanning-SDK-ANDROID v3
 =====